Left Continue shopping

 • Psoriasis (in remission phases).

-Flucinar in the Treatment of Skin Inflammation
+Flucinar in the Support of Skin Irritation

 • Psoriasis (including scalp psoriasis);